 Dr. Dale Hameister is personally committed to a healthy lifestyle.
-He is in to natural foods, regular exercise, and has practiced yoga for 37 years.
+He is into natural foods, regular exercise, and has practiced yoga for 40 years.
 Outside of chiropractic care, he is in to his artwork, hiking, mountain biking, and climbing Colorado's many 14'ers (14,000 foot mountain peaks).
 Dale balances his professional life with God and his family.
-He is blessed to have Denise, his wife of 33 years, and three awesome children, Kyle, Alexis, and Lissa in his life.
+He is blessed to have Denise, his wife of 36 years, and three awesome children, Kyle, Alexis and Lissa in his life.
 Dr. Hameister grew up in Wisconsin and is actively engaged in his spiritual quest.

 Dr. Hameister did his undergraduate studies at the University of Wisconsin and received his Doctorate Degree from Palmer College of Chiropractic.
 Other important educational highlights include: